loriepeach1/16_d3/README.md

 # Data Journalism with D3
 Created a scatter plot using US Census data, Javascript, and D3.
 The x and y axis variables can be selected by a user.
 Upon selection of the axis, the labels change to match the min and max values for the selection.
 A mouseover will produce a tool tip with more details on the values.

+Note: You'll need to use python -m http.server to run the visualization.
+This will host the page at localhost:8000 in your web browser.

 ### Technologies used